aspnetzero/documents/blog-posts/en/modular-monolith-application.md

 ### 2. Add Business Logic Project:
 Inside the `BookTracking` folder, add a new class library project named `BookTracking.Application`.
 This project will handle the business logic for the `BookTracking` module.

 Add reference to the `BookTracking.Core` project in the `BookTracking.Application` project.
+When adding the reference, make sure to select the `BookTracking.Core` project under the modules directory.

 #### DTO's